-“What do you get if you combine 2 years of studio time, the best musicians in the world, two insanely-talented producers and £800,000?
-The most expensive, and IMO the best produced single of all time, and surely – another 80s masterpiece. ….”
+What do you get if you combine 2 years of studio time, the best musicians in the world, two insanely-talented producers and £800,000?
+The most expensive, and IMO the best produced single of all time, and surely – another 80s masterpiece. ….

-His comment links to another alternative mix.
-The entire album is basically resequencing and remixing other facets of that one single.
-This, all of ABC’s Lexicon of Love, Frankie Goes to Hollywood’s “Welcome to the Pleasure Dome”, and Malcolm McLaren’s “Buffalo Gals” are for me Trevor Horn’s highest highs.
+His comment links to another alternative remix of “Slave to the Rhythm.”
+The entire Slave to the Rhythm Grace Jones album is basically resequencing and remixing facets of that one single, which is indulgent padding and why I never bought the album; but damn what a single!
+This, all of ABC’s Lexicon of Love album, Frankie Goes to Hollywood’s “Welcome to the Pleasure Dome”, and Malcolm McLaren’s “Buffalo Gals” are for me Trevor Horn’s highest highs.

 Stephen Lipson also reminisced about his own “Slave to the Rhythm” track on Facebook: “I suppose Slave to the Rhythm was the culmination of our knowledge prior to computers becoming the primary recording medium.
 We did several versions of the song, all totally technology led.
 Having two digital tape machines allowed us to make multitrack drum loops.
 Every time the Synclavier was upgraded we’d try another version.
-It was a time of innovative mayhem.’
+It was a time of innovative mayhem.”